 If you invest in a corporate bond, you are making a loan to that company.
 You give the company a specified sum of money for a specific period.
 In exchange, you can generally expect to receive regular coupons, or interest payments, at designated times.
 When the bond reaches maturity, you typically receive the face value of your investment.

-A bond is basically an IOU, with returns to investors determined by two factors as illustrated in figure two:
+A bond is basically an IOU, with returns to investors determined by two factors as illustrated in figure one:

 - The face value of the bond.
-This is the nominal value of the bond – the principal lent to the company, which it commits to repay when it matures.
-If you were to purchase a bond at issue and hold it to maturity, the final payment will typically be the amount of your initial investment plus the final coupon payment – or $10,000 + $250 using the example in figure one.
+This is the nominal value of the bond – the principal lent to the company, which it commits to repaying when it matures.
+If you were to purchase a bond at issue and hold it to maturity, the final payment will typically be the amount of your initial investment plus the final coupon payment – for example, $10,000 + $250.

 - The coupon, or interest payments, usually made over the life of the bond.
 This is the annual income paid to investors, expressed as a percentage of the face value.
 When bonds first existed in paper form, investors would detach the coupon for that payment and take it to the company’s bank to receive payment, hence the term ‘coupon’.